amsszhao/Multi-d_inviscid_Saint-Venant_eqs/README.md

-# Multidimensional Stability and Transverse Bifurcation of Hydraulic Shocks and Roll Waves in Open Channel Flow
+# Multidimensional Stability and Transverse Bifurcation of Hydraulic Shocks and Roll Waves in Open Channel Flow: Supplementary files

- Supplementary codes for Evans function solvers and time-simulation of hydraulic shocks and roll waves of the inviscid Saint-Venant equations.

 _Authors:_ Zhao Yang and Kevin Zumbrun